Local homogeneity and dimensions of measures

 We will next describe our main results.
 For notation and definitions of the basic concepts, we refer to \S \ref{sec:notation} below.
+In \S \ref{sec:local_Lq}, we introduce local versions of the classical $L^q$-spectra and dimensions.
+Using these concepts, in \S \ref{sec:Lqresults}--\ref{sec:entropydim} we obtain local metric space versions of the results of \cite{Ngai1997, Heurteaux1998, Olsen2000, FanLauRao2002} on the relations between the Hausdorff, entropy, packing, and $L^q$-dimensions for measures in Euclidean spaces.
 In Theorems \ref{thm:homodim} and \ref{thm:main}, we will prove our main results concerning the local homogeneity of measures.
 We show that for any locally finite Borel regular measure $\mu$, the upper local dimension $\udimloc(\mu,x)$ is bounded from above by the local homogeneity dimension $\dimhomo(\mu,x)$ at $\mu$-almost all points.
-Here $\dimhomo(\mu,x)$ is the infimum of exponents $s$ so that ``large parts'' of $B(x,r)$ in terms of $\mu$ can be covered by $\delta^{-s}$ balls of radius $\delta r$ for all small $r,\delta>0$, see \eqref{eq:homo_def} for a detailed definition.
+Here $\dimhomo(\mu,x)$ is the infimum of exponents $s$ so that ``large parts'' of $B(x,r)$ in terms of $\mu$ can be covered by $\delta^{-s}$ balls of radius $\delta r$ for all small $r,\delta>0$; see \eqref{eq:homo_def} for a detailed definition.
 Using our results on the local homogeneity, we will obtain new estimates on the dimension of porous measures, see Theorems \ref{thm:kpor} and \ref{thm:metricporo}.
 In particular, these results settle problems left open in \cite{JarvenpaaJarvenpaaKaenmakiRajalaRogovinSuomala2007, RajalaSmirnov2007}.
 As another application of the local homogeneity estimates, we obtain in Theorem \ref{thm:conical} a new upper conical density result for measures with large packing dimension.
-This improves a result of \cite{CsornyeiKaenmakiRajalaSuomala2009} where a corresponding statement was proved for the Hausdorff dimension.
+This improves a result of \cite{CsornyeiKaenmakiRajalaSuomala2010} where a corresponding statement was proved for the Hausdorff dimension.

-In \S \ref{sec:local_Lq}, we introduce local versions of the classical $L^q$-spectra and dimensions.
-Using these concepts, we obtain a local metric space version of the results of \cite{Ngai1997, Heurteaux1998, Olsen2000, FanLauRao2002} on the relations between the Hausdorff, entropy, packing, and $L^q$-dimensions for measures in Euclidean spaces.
-We use the local $L^q$-spectrum as a tool to formulate a local multifractal formalism for measures defined on limit sets of Moran constructions in doubling metric spaces under the assumption that the measures satisfy a weak self-similarity condition, see Theorem \ref{thm:localmultifractal}.

-Although the definitions of local homogeneity and local $L^q$-spectrum make sense in any metric space in which balls are totally bounded, we will restrict our analysis to the setting of doubling metric spaces since the doubling condition is needed in most of our proofs.
-As a consequence of the doubling property, all metric spaces that we consider are finite dimensional for any reasonable concept of dimension.
+Although the definitions of local homogeneity and local $L^q$-spectrum make sense in any metric space in which balls are totally bounded, we will consider only doubling metric spaces since the doubling condition is needed in most of our proofs.